-The invoicing autopilot is a set of 3 features that work together to help you automate your invoicing process and get paid faster.
+The invoicing autopilot is a set of 3 features that work together to help you automate your invoicing and get paid faster.

 You’ve spilled blood, sweat and tears to deliver that project on time.
 Now it’s time to send an invoice and get your hard-earned money.
 It shouldn’t be a problem, right?